-When we first set up the speakers, we hadn’t quite finished treating the room, most notably, we hadn’t done anything at the first reflection points by then.
+When we first set up the speakers, we hadn’t quite finished treating the room; most notably, we hadn’t yet done anything at the first reflection points.
 Regardless, we still found that we got tons of detail – something that we wouldn’t typically experience with the majority of monitors at this price point.

-By time we’d set up the studio with the treatment panels and bass traps, and everything was properly adjusted and set up, we got a tight, and well composed low end, with phenomenal detail across the mids and trebles – without the kind of harshness often associated with cheaper speakers.
+By the time we’d set up the studio with the treatment panels and bass traps, and everything was properly adjusted and set up, we got a tight and well-composed low end, with phenomenal detail across the mids and trebles – without the kind of harshness often associated with cheaper speakers.

 Final Thoughts on the Kali Audio LP-6 V2 6.5-inch Powered Studio Monitors

-We found ourselves particularly impressed with their accurate sound reproduction, level frequency response, and their exceptional clarity.
-They were extremely user friendly, and thanks to the boundary EQ, getting the perfect response was easier than with any other studio monitors we’ve used before.
+We were particularly impressed with their accurate sound reproduction, level frequency response, and exceptional clarity.
+They were extremely user-friendly, and thanks to the boundary EQ, getting the perfect response was easier than with any other studio monitors we’ve used before.

 It’s this combination of performance, price, and ease of use that, in our opinion, really makes the Kali Audio LP-6 V2 one of the best studio monitor speakers on the market in its price range – and perhaps beyond.
-If they sound good to you (pun intended) you should check them out at 7, where they’re available as either single speakers or as a pair.
+If they sound good to you (pun intended), you should check them out at Sweetwater, where they’re available as either single speakers or as a pair.